muloka/rite/README.md

 ### Doest not yet support (todo)

 - Testing
+- Generate sample rite-config.json file in your home folder
 - Hashtags for a given url
 - Grade a tweet
 - Alternative output formats